Visiting the Burj Khalifa at Dusk was a highlight of my time in Dubai. Read on for my tips and takeaways from this amazing architectural feat.

-We were told to book a time slot well in advance if we wanted to visit the The Burj Khalifa at Dusk for the unique view of the sun going down below us.
-With plenty of time to spare before sunset we boarded the world’s fastest elevator and were whisked upwards at 40 miles per hour.
-I watched the floor numbers climb at an alarming rate and couldn’t help but think of “Charlie and the Great Glass Elevator” blowing through the top of the Chocolate factory.
+Hot tip: book a time slot well in advance to visit The Burj Khalifa at Dusk.
+This gives the unique view of the sun going down below you.
+With plenty of time to spare before sunset, we boarded the world’s fastest elevator and were whisked upwards at 40 miles per hour.
+I watched the floor numbers climb at an alarming rate.
+Naturally, I couldn’t help but think of “Charlie and the Great Glass Elevator” blowing through the top of the Chocolate factory.

 There is an indoor viewing area and a small outdoor area and that is pretty much it.
-With a hour to kill before sunset we enjoyed the dry heat and waited it out.
-In retrospect we could’ve had a more comfortable visit by heading to the At.Mosphere restaurant which is located just two floors below.
+With an hour to kill before sunset, we enjoyed the dry heat and waited it out.
+In retrospect, we could’ve had a more comfortable visit by heading to the At.Mosphere restaurant which is located just two floors below.
 Although there is a minimum fee per person to dine or have drinks in the worlds highest restaurant, you get the same view with a meal or drinks and comfortable seats.
 My loss, your gain people!

-Possibly the most interesting feature at the top is the interactive telescopes that shows you the current view and what it looked like years ago.
-This impressive time-traveling feature puts just how fast Dubai has grown into perspective.
+The most interesting feature is the interactive telescopes that show you the current view and what it looked like years ago.
+This impressive time-travelling feature puts just how fast Dubai has grown into perspective.

-After an interesting angle of the Dubai Fountains going off below us it was on to the main attraction.
-Even though we were on top with plenty of time to watch the sun disappear we did not stake out a spot to enjoy it from.
-Nonetheless we watched the sun vanish into the Persian Gulf over the shoulders of others.
-It really was a spectacular sight, almost as if the sun was extinguished into the water below us.[slideshow]
+After an interesting angle of the Dubai Fountains going off below us, it was on to the main attraction.
+Tip, be sure to stake out a spot to enjoy it from.
+We watched the sun vanish into the Persian Gulf over the shoulders of others.
+Nonetheless, it really is a spectacular sight.
+Imagine the sun extinguished into the water below.
+Unreal.

-Satisfied with the Burj Khalifa at Dusk show we (quickly) made our way down to the ground level and past another highlight of the tower.
-Along the exiting walkway was a wall dedicated to those involved in bringing this marvelous feat of engineering to life.
-Of course rich investors and Government officials are all present however the more interesting feature is the faces and stories of the construction workers and engineers that actually built the tower.
+Satisfied with the Burj Khalifa at Dusk show we (quickly) made our way down to the ground level.
+Along the exiting walkway is a wall dedicated to those involved in bringing this marvellous feat of engineering to life.
+Of course, rich investors and Government officials are all present.
+More interesting is the faces and stories of the construction workers and engineers that actually built the tower.
 Nice touch Burj Khalifa!

-All in all a great (although pricey) trip to the top (sort of) of the Burj Khalifa Tower.
-A visit to Dubai without seeing the cities centerpiece up close just wouldn’t do.
+All in all a great (although pricey) trip to the top of (sort of) the Burj Khalifa Tower.
+A visit to Dubai without seeing the cities centrepiece up close just wouldn’t do.
 For best sights and colours be sure to visit the Burj Khalifa at dusk.